 How well someone does depends on the amount of poison swallowed and how quickly treatment is received.
 The faster medical help is given, the better the chance for recovery.

-Lavender oil is generally not poisonous when breathed in during aromatherapy or swallowed.
+Lavender oil is generally not poisonous in adults when breathed in during aromatherapy or swallowed in smaller amounts.
+It may cause a reaction in children who swallow small amounts.
 The major effects are due to allergic reactions of the skin.